nirali-vora/mini-python-chatbot/README.md

 💬 Mini Python Chatbot

-A basic rule-based chatbot built using Python.
-Perfect for beginners to understand how conditional responses and string matching works.
+A simple and interactive rule-based chatbot built with pure Python.
+Perfect for beginners to understand the fundamentals of conditional logic, string matching, and basic AI interaction.

-# ✅ Features

-👉 Replies to common phrases like: "hi", "hello", "how are you", "bye", etc.
-👉 Easy to expand with more phrases
-👉 No external libraries required

-▶️ How to Run
-python chatbot.py